 By Carla Anderson

-More than 17,000 Mississippi residents selected a private health plan through HealthCare.gov between Oct.
-1 and Jan.
-31 according to the latest enrollment report issued by the U.S. Department of Health and Human Services.
-That’s a big improvement over the end of the December when just 8,000 Mississippi residents had enrolled.
+About 25,500 Mississippi residents selected a private health plan through HealthCare.gov between Oct.
+1 and March 1 according to the latest enrollment report issued by the U.S. Department of Health and Human Services.
+Enrollment in the state is just 55 percent of target through five months of the initial open enrollment period.

-Ninety-two percent of Indiana residents who selected a health plan qualified for financial assistance, which is 10 points more than the national average.
-To date, 26 percent of Mississippi residents who selected a health plan are between the ages of 18 and 34, which is about the same as nationally.
-Younger adults are generally healthier, so insurers are hopeful enough of them will sign up to balance the higher cost of covering older adults who may be less healthy.
+Ninety-three percent of Louisiana residents who selected a health plan qualified for financial assistance, which is 10 points more than the national average.
+To date, 27 percent of Mississippi residents who selected a health plan are between the ages of 18 and 34, which is two points higher than the national rate.

 Uninsured people in Mississippi face challenges in gaining coverage.
 Mississippi has some of the highest premium costs (before subsidies) on the marketplace.
 In all but four counties, only one insurer is participating in the marketplace.
 And, Mississippi is not expanding its Medicaid program.
 That means that some of the state’s lowest-income residents will not qualify for Medicaid or for the subsidies that are available for people whose income is 100 to 400 percent of the federal poverty level.